NOC-OI/shell-extras/_episodes/04-permissions.md

 because the owner's permissions are now set to read and write:

 ~~~
-$ ls -l final.grd
+ls -l final.grd
 ~~~

 {: .bash}

 ~~~
 -rw-rwxrwx 1 vlad bio  4215  2010-08-30 08:19 final.grd
 ~~~

 {: .output}

 Let's run `chmod` again to give the group read-only permission:

 ~~~
-$ chmod g=r final.grd
+chmod g=r final.grd
-$ ls -l final.grd
+ls -l final.grd
 ~~~

 {: .bash}

 ~~~
 -rw-r--rw- 1 vlad bio  4215  2010-08-30 08:19 final.grd
 ~~~

 {: .output}

 And finally,
-let's give "all" (everyone on the system who isn't the file's owner or in its group) no permissions at all:
+let's give "others" (everyone on the system who isn't the file's owner or in its group) no permissions at all:

 ~~~
-$ chmod a= final.grd
+chmod o= final.grd
-$ ls -l final.grd
+ls -l final.grd
 ~~~

 {: .bash}

 ~~~
 -rw-r----- 1 vlad bio  4215  2010-08-30 08:20 final.grd
 ~~~

 {: .output}

 Here,
-the 'a' signals that we're changing permissions for "all", and since there's nothing on the right of the "=", "all"'s new permissions are empty.
+the 'o' signals that we're changing permissions for "others", and since there's nothing on the right of the "=", "others"'s new permissions are empty.

 We can search by permissions, too.
 Here, for example, we can use `-type f -perm -u=x` to find files that the user can execute:

 ~~~
-$ find . -type f -perm -u=x
+find . -type f -perm -u=x
 ~~~

 {: .bash}

 ~~~
 ./tools/format
 ./tools/stats
 ~~~

 {: .output}

 Before we go any further,